Co-Director, UN Diplomacy Clinic

 Wilf Hall 311

-He has been at the Center since 2009, initially as a Research Fellow and then Director of the Climate Finance Project.
-His research focuses on the global institutional structure for climate finance and alternative transnational institutions for global climate action.
 He has an LLM in International Law from NYU Law, a JD from the University of Toronto, and a BSc in Biology from McMaster University.
-He practiced private international law and was a lobbyist for higher education before moving to international environmental law.
+He practiced private international law in Toronto and was a policy expert and advocate for higher education.

 Recent Publications and Blog Posts: